RareSkills/solana-tutorial/content/solana-get-account-balance/solana-get-account-balance.md

 In our case, we are just logging the balance to the console, but most real-world use cases will have more complex logic.

 ### What is `/// CHECK:`?
-Because of the danger of using UncheckedAccount, Anchor forces you to include this comment to encourage you not to ignore the safety considerations.
+Because of the danger of using `UncheckedAccount`, Anchor forces you to include this comment to encourage you not to ignore the safety considerations.

 **Exercise**: remove the `/// Check:` comment and run `anchor build` you should see the build halt and ask you to add the comment back with an explanation for why an Unchecked Account is safe.
 That is, reading in an untrusted account could be dangerous, Anchor wants to make sure you are not doing anything critical with the data in the account.